-One of the main objectives of the University of Science and Technology is to bridge the gap between academia and industry by creating new products that will have a significant impact on Egypt's progress.
+One of the main objectives of the University of Science and Technology is to bridge the gap between academia and the industry by creating new products that will have a significant impact on progress of Egypt.
 This entails an education that fosters creative and critical thinking.
-Our graduates will learn the process of transferring ideas from basic research to a marketable product, how to handle intellectual property and how to make a successful business plan.
-A series of courses offered to fulfill this objective.
+Its graduates will learn the process of transferring ideas from basic research to a marketable product, how to handle intellectual Property, how to make a successful business plan.
+A series of courses in the curriculum fulfils this objective.

 Graduates of UST should be recognized for their ability to read critically and to write clearly.
 This capability is essential for appreciating the working of the human imagination, to discover and assess the values of the student's own culture and to explore alternative ways of looking at the world.
 This goal is realized by offering a course in literature.

 As English is the most popular language for science and engineering, it is essential that admitted students at UST have a sufficient level of English proficiency.
 This will enable them to cope with international developments in various fields of science and technology.
 Accordingly, all admitted students must sit for an exam to determine their level of English proficiency.